nickengineer0825/Engineering-Up-Portfolio-Template/index.md

 # First Milestone
 ![first milestone](https://live.staticflickr.com/65535/54184726282_c0731d9da7_n.jpg)

 My first milestone was being able to make a light on t he arduino blink and then building the 3 in 1 smart car learning kit that is compatible with the arduino motherboard.
 It was challenging building the car because even though there were directions I still made various mistakes but I did not give up and I finished building the arduino.
 After I finsihed building the arduino I had to wire the robot which was a little bit of a pain.
 There was a website that I had to follow which was a diagram of the wiring.
 The wiring is different for all of the projects and the project I chose the remote control module.

 [![First Arduino Car Milestone](https://live.staticflickr.com/65535/54185895453_96071e4788.jpg)

  # Final Milestone

 My final milestone, I've come a long way from where I started just a couple of months ago and have added a lot to my project.
 I had to add another bread board for a seven segment display.
 I learned with the help of my teachers how to code the pins so power is coming out of them and how to work with a type of funciton called digitalwrite.
+I also added a passive buzzer that beeps for one second everytime I push the button to back up.
+I had to code the buzzer to work on pins and connect it to the move backward part of a function called void loop.

 [![Final Arduino Project]